 Teachers use flightpaths to identify the grade a student is expected to be working at each term.
 Teachers compare a student's working at grade to their expected grade to determine whether the student is on track to achieve their targets.

-During KS3 the following tracking grades are reported to parents and carers each term:
+The following tracking grades are reported to parents and carers each term:

 - R = Reaching